perturbo-code/perturbopy/docs/source/postproc/tutorials/ephmat-spin.rst

     diam_ephmat_spin.ephmat[1].shape
     >> (1, 196)

-    # The e-ph spin-flip matrix elements corresponding to the first phonon mode, first (and only) k-point, and first two q-points
+    # The e-ph spin-flip matrix elements corresponding to the first
+    # phonon mode, first (and only) k-point, and first two q-points.
     diam_ephmat_spin.ephmat[1][0, :2]
     >> array([[5.37973306e-06, 2.51372197e+00]])

-    # Units are in meV
+    # Units for the e-ph spin-flip matrix elements are in meV.
     diam_ephmat_spin.ephmat.units
     >> 'meV'

-    # We can extract analogous information from the deformation potential
+    # We can extract analogous information from the deformation potential.
     diam_ephmat_spin.defpot[1].shape
     >> (1, 196)

+    # Units for the deformation potential are in eV/A.
     diam_ephmat_spin.defpot.units
     >> 'eV/A'